b56-clouddevops/terraform--basics/README.md

 ```
     Both of them are pieces from a network.
 But the major difference is Public IP Address.

-    In public subnets, all the machines that are launched will have a Public IP Address by default and will have direct access to internet.
+    In public subnets, all the machines that are launched will have a Public IP Address by default and can be accessed directly from the internet.

     In private subnets, all the machines that are launched will only have a private IP Address and no Public IP Address ( that means we cannot connect to these machines from public network )